The Log-Convex Density Conjecture and vertical surface area in warped products

 We obtain our results by analysing the component of surface area tangential to spheres about the origin.
 This is a special case of the concept of vertical surface area, which we define for a rectifiable hypersurface in the warped product of a real interval and a Riemannian manifold: \begin{defn} Let $L$ be a Riemannian manifold of dimension $n-1$ with metric $dl^{2}$ and let $Z$ be the interval $(A,B),\; A<B\in\mathbb{R}\cup\pm\{\infty\}$ with the usual metric $dr^{2}$.
-Consider the warped product $Z\times_{g}L$ with continuous warp factor $g$ giving metric $dr^{2}+g(r)^{2}df^{2}$ and continuous surface density $\Phi_{S}$ and volume density $\Phi_{V}$.
-The \emph{vertical surface area }of a rectifiable hypersurface $H$ in the warped product with density $Z\times_{g}F$ is where at any point $\vec{r}$ is the positively oriented unit vector perpendicular to $L$ and $d\mathcal{H}^{n-1}$ is the $n-1$ dimensional Hausdorff measure on $H$ inherited from the warped product $Z\times_{g}L$ without density.
+Consider the warped product $Z\times_{g}L$ with continuous warp factor $g$ giving metric $dr^{2}+g(r)^{2}dl^{2}$ and continuous surface density $\Phi_{S}$ and volume density $\Phi_{V}$.
+The \emph{vertical surface area }of a rectifiable hypersurface $H$ in the warped product with density $Z\times_{g}L$ is

+where at any point $\vec{r}$ is the positively oriented unit vector perpendicular to $L$, $\vec{n}$ is the outward normal vector to the surface, and $d\mathcal{H}^{n-1}$ is the $n-1$ dimensional Hausdorff measure on $H$ inherited from the warped product $Z\times_{g}L$ without density.
 Locally where $H$ is a graph over $L$,

 \end{defn} Note that where $H$ is parallel to horizontal fibers the contribution to vertical surface area is $0$ and so we can always calculate vertical surface area using only the local formula.
-Further, the definition of vertical surface area gives trivially the expected inequality where $|H|$ is the surface area of $H$, with equality only when $H$ is a union of vertical fibers.
+Further, the definition of vertical surface area gives trivially the expected inequality

+where $|H|$ is the surface area of $H$, with equality only when $H$ is a union of vertical fibers.